ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

     ```
     {: codeblock}

-    where CIDR1, 2 are IP addressess of the form a.b.c.d/e
+    where CIDR1, 2 are IP addresses of the form a.b.c.d/e

-Note that if the private endpoint is enabled using the CLI, the next time you update the private IP allowlist, you can omit  `--service-endpoints private`.
+If the private endpoint is enabled by using the CLI, the next time you update the private IP allowlist, you can omit  `--service-endpoints private`.
+{: note}

 Switching IP allowlists disable any allowed IP address not in the new list.
-Applications accessing the cluster from those addresses will lose access to the cluster.
+Applications accessing the cluster from those addresses lose access to the cluster.

 ### Retrieving endpoint information
 {: #retrieve_endpoint}

 The endpoint information for your service instance is specific to the network type.
-Service instances with both public and private networking selected will have an endpoint for each.
+Service instances with both public and private networking selected have an endpoint for each.

 You can retrieve the endpoint information for the required network type by using the `--service-endpoint` option of the `service-key-create` CLI command as follows: